AngelOsorn/the-game/TERRAINDOC.md

 - Name: The name of the region (e.g. Sand, Mountain).
 - Height: The height *up to* which the region will generate.
 - Color: The color of the region.
-Last, but not least, do not forget about the "Generate" button at the bottom of the Map Generator script, as you will use this button to regenerate the terrain's texture each time after you exit playmode.
+Last, but not least, do not forget about the "Generate" button at the bottom of the Map Generator script, as you can use this button to regenerate the terrain's texture each time after you exit playmode.

 ## Asset Placement (Script)
 This script is responsible for randomly placing assets on your terrain.